With this simple guide, you’ll have a clear idea about the top causes of allergy symptoms, as well as a general idea on how to control them.

 Allergy Prevention and Treatment in the MidwestThe first step for preventing your allergies is to avoid the allergen altogether.
 This is easier said than done, as certain allergens, such as pollen, can be found in heavy concentrations during certain parts of the year; it might seem impossible to actually avoid the allergen.

 However, if you can avoid outdoor activities during these seasons, you’ll go a long way to making sure you are exposed to less pollen.
 If you are allergic to dust, you might consider avoiding outdoor activity during dry summer months when dust tends to be higher in the Midwest.
 You can also use allergy medications to reduce symptoms.

 You should also use an air purifier for your allergies.
 Air purifiers use a wide variety of technologies to achieve the goal of removing particles from the air.

-A HEPA air filter is the best way to remove both tiny and large airborne particulates.
+A high efficiency air filter and a strong motor is the best, and safest, way to remove both tiny and large airborne particulates.
 This includes dust, pet dander, mold spores, dust mites and pollen.